karma4u101/FoBo/README.md

 	Select General ==> Existing Project into Workspace Use "Brows" to look up the project root ....

+Note: The compile step prior to the eclipse command in (1) is needed for eclipse to recognize the generated BuildInfo.scala file that is part of FoBo's build system.

 New features in FoBo v1.3
 ---------------------------